marios2019/MAI644/README.md

 Visit the [Wiki](https://github.com/marios2019/MAI644-Computer-Vision-Fall-2023-2024/wiki) for step-by-step instructions on setting up tools like [Conda](https://docs.conda.io/en/latest/) and [PyCharm](https://www.jetbrains.com/pycharm/).
 Properly configuring your environment is crucial for a smooth learning experience.

-## Q/A and Discussion
+## Q&A and Discussion

 Have questions about the assignments or lab content in general?
-The **"Issues"** tab in this repository is your Q/A forum.
+The **"Issues"** tab in this repository is your Q&A forum.
 Feel free to create new issues to ask questions, report problems, or seek clarification.
 Be sure to use the issue template provided to provide all the necessary details.